andrew/ultimate-awesome/README.md

 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-matlab](https://github.com/brandonhimpfen/awesome-matlab) - A curated list of MATLAB tools, toolboxes, libraries, open-source alternatives, learning material, and ecosystem resources.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
+- [awesome-mobile-development](https://github.com/brandonhimpfen/awesome-mobile-development) - A curated list of tools, frameworks, platforms, and resources for mobile development.
 - [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
 - [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-rag](https://github.com/brandonhimpfen/awesome-rag) - A curated list of tools, frameworks, and resources for Retrieval-Augmented Generation (RAG).